Treasury Board of Canada Secretariat

 • items already considered part of a proponent's normal job.

-To get started, employees in participating organizations should contact the Employee Innovation Program Coordinator within their organization.
+Employees in participating organizations were to contact the Employee Innovation Program Coordinator within their organization.

-14. Can I submit a proposal if my organization is not part of the pilot program?
+14. Were employees able to submit a proposal if their organization was not part of the pilot program?

-Employees may contact their Awards and Recognition Coordinator to see if a similar program exists in their organization.
+Employees were encouraged to contact their Awards and Recognition Coordinator to see if a similar program exists in their organization.

-Proposals that require government-wide application should be provided to the employee's organization.
-The organization should then consider whether piloting the approach internally is feasible, rather than applying the proposal government-wide.
-In some instances, the department may want to discuss the proposal with the Treasury Board of Canada Secretariat or with departments that may have overarching responsibility for the issue.
+Proposals that required government-wide applications were to be provided to the employee's organization.
+The organization would then consider whether piloting the approach internally was feasible, rather than applying the proposal government-wide.
+In some instances, the department may have wanted to discuss the proposal with the Treasury Board of Canada Secretariat or with departments that may have had overarching responsibility for the issue.